 Catnapping often happens for babies who haven’t learned to self soothe.
 A baby who can self soothe to sleep will be able to return themselves to sleep when they have a brief awakening between sleep cycles.
 Whereas babies that need help to fall asleep can wake up expecting that help after each sleep cycle or brief awakening overnight.

 Another reason why babies may catnap is because they are put down to sleep when they are already overtired or outside their natural sleep windows.
-A baby who is put down inline with their biological sleep waves will sleep better and for longer.
+A baby who is put down in line with their biological sleep waves will sleep better and for longer.
 It is important for parents to have one eye on their baby (watching for sleepy/overtired cues) and one eye on the clock, to make sure they hit their babies sleep waves.

-Some babies who use pacifiers to sleep can have an issue with catnapping if their pacifier fall out of their mouth, as they don’t have them to soothe them into their next sleep cycle.
+Some babies who use pacifiers to sleep can have an issue with catnapping if their pacifier falls out of their mouth, as they don’t have them to soothe them into their next sleep cycle.
 Another cause of catnapping can be a room that is too bright as the light shining in the window can disturb them.

 Now that we’ve gone over why a baby can start having an issue with catnapping and why it is a problem that needs to be addressed, I will explain some ways that this can be addressed.
 If you have identified the reason why your little one is catnapping then you are one step ahead.
 Is it because your baby can’t self soothe?
 Providing them the opportunity to learn that skill will help.
 Is it because you are not hitting their biological sleep waves?
 Then moving nap time may provide a quick solution.

-As for my son, when he started struggling with catnapping I problem solved it with giving him opportunities to re-settle after a sleep cycle.
+As for my son, when he started struggling with catnapping I problem solved it by giving him opportunities to re-settle after a sleep cycle.
 Instead of going into him when he woke up after 45 minutes I told myself I would give him at least 10 minutes to return to sleep on his own, even if he did a little bit of crying, and that worked!
-It wasn’t instant as it took a few days, but providing the opportunity to learn how to connect sleep cycles on his own was immensely beneficial to him as he was then able to sleep for at least 1.5 (and sometimes even 2 hrs) each nap!
+It wasn’t instant as it took days, but providing the opportunity to learn how to connect sleep cycles on his own was immensely beneficial to him as he was then able to sleep for at least 1.5 (and sometimes even 2 hrs) each nap!

 I hope this information helps you identify why your baby might be catnapping and give you some ideas on how to address it.
 If you still need help, please do not hesitate to reach out.
 I offer packages to suit all needs and budgets.
 Have you had a chance to join my free community where parents come together to discuss child sleep issues?
 Join here!